yaul-org/libyaul/tools/ssload/README.md

 #### Notes about MinGW

-  It doesn't work unless libftdi-0.20 is used.
-Building all versions of libftdi1 yield issues.
+  It doesn't work unless `libftdi-0.20` is used.
+Building all versions of `libftdi1` yields issues.

-  Below are the steps used to build libftdi1.
+  Below are the steps used to build `libftdi1`.
 Note, the `mingw32/mingw-w64-i686-cmake` package is required.

     cmake \